Synodicon Vetus: History

 The Synodicon Vetus is presumed to have been written soon after its last recorded ecumenical council, at the end of the 9th or beginning of the 10th century, between 887 and 920, but most likely at the end of the 9th century.

 It circulated for centuries in handwritten copies, and was first printed in 1601, produced by theologian Johannes Pappus, who worked from a shortened version he obtained from the prolific scribe and bookseller Andreas Darmarios, who was said to have brought an original manuscript out of the Morea.
 Darmarios had somewhat of a questionable reputation that has led some scholars to blame him for the introduction of various errors and supposed fabrications to the work.

 It is published complete, both in Greek and Latin, in the Bibliotheca Graeca of Johann Albert Fabricius.
-It is also published entire in the Bibliotheca juris canon veteris of Christophe Justel and G. Voellus, and in the Conciliorum Collectio of Jean Hardouin.
+It is also published entire in the Bibliotheca juris canon veteris of Christophe Justel and Guillaume Voël (using the Latinized names "C. Justellus" and "G. Voellus"), and in the Conciliorum Collectio of Jean Hardouin.
 Giovanni Domenico Mansi, in his collection "Sacrorum conciliorum nova et amplissima collectio", included this work under the name Libellus Synodicus, but he separated its various parts, distributing them throughout his work under the various councils to which they pertained.

 There are two major versions of this work in manuscript form today, named "g" and "b", depending on which branch of the tradition they are from.

 Criticism

 The work holds a dubious reputation among scholars.
 Some consider it to have important information not recorded elsewhere, while others consider it to be a confused jumble of misinformation.
 The more charitable critics have called it "mediocre", while others describe it as "inaccurate, unreliable, generally untrustworthy, and teeming with errors".
-Still others, while acknowledging the factual shortcomings of the text, rate it as being a valuable document of the eastern Christian perspective on western Christianiaty.
+Still others, while acknowledging the factual shortcomings of the text, rate it as being a valuable document of the eastern Christian perspective on western Christianity.
 The Synodicon Vetus for example ignores western synods that occurred after the year 400 or so, and the popes are spoken of with respect and reverence.